CdLbB/cdlbb.github.com/WandW/CMA03-3-Heine-Borel.md

 >*Corollary* 2.
 If \\(f(z)\\) be a function of a complex variable continuous in a closed region, \\(\left|\, f(z) \right|\\) attains its upper bound.

-####3.63 A real function, of a real variable, continuous in a closed interval, attains all values between its upper and lower bounds. ####
+####3.63 A real function, of a real variable, continuous in a closed interval, attains all values between its upper and lower bounds. [arealfunctionofarealvariablecontinuousinaclosedintervalattainsallvaluesbetweenitsupperandlowerbounds.]####

 Let \\(M,\, m\\) be the upper and lower bounds of \\(f(x)\\); then we can find numbers \\(\underline{x}, \,\overline{x}\\), by [§3.62](#arealfunctionofarealvariablecontinuousinaclosedintervalattainsitsupperbound.), such that  \\(f(\overline{x}) = M,\,f(\underline{x}) = m\\); let \\(\mu\\) be any number such that \\(m < \mu < M\\).
 Given any positive number \\(\epsilon\\), we can (by [§3.61](#uniformityofcontinuity.)) divide the range \\([\underline{x},\, \overline{x}]\\) into a finite number, *r*, of closed intervals such that
 \\[\left|\,f(x_1^{(r)}) -f(x_2^{(r)}) \right| < \epsilon,\\]